A review on deep reinforcement learning for fluid mechanics: an update: Deep reinforcement learning

-The Twin-delayed DDPG (TD3) algorithm is a refinement of the DDPG method that improves its learning stability and robustness against hyper-parameters \cite{td3}.
+The twin-delayed deep deterministic policy gradient (TD3) algorithm is a refinement of the DDPG method that improves its learning stability and robustness against hyper-parameters \cite{td3}.
 For the sake of brevity, only the differences between the two methods are pointed out here, namely: